Model Comparison

 Architectural Differences Under the Hood

 Google has not published the full architectural details of how Flash differs from Pro, but the observable behavior differences point to specific engineering choices.
 Flash almost certainly uses a smaller model with fewer parameters, likely distilled from Pro using techniques that transfer the larger model's learned representations into a more compact architecture.
-The distillation process preserves the knowledge and pattern-matching capability that drives performance on straightforward tasks, while compressing the deeper reasoning pathways that require more compute per inference step.
+While Flash does have thinking capabilities (a first for the Flash tier), it operates with a smaller default thinking budget than Pro.
+The distillation process preserves the knowledge and pattern-matching capability that drives performance on straightforward tasks, while the reduced thinking budget limits the depth of extended reasoning chains.
 This is why Flash matches Pro on knowledge-retrieval tasks but falls behind on multi-step reasoning.

 The speed advantage of Flash is not just a byproduct of fewer parameters — it reflects deliberate optimization for inference throughput.
 Google likely applies additional techniques beyond model compression: optimized attention mechanisms that reduce the computational cost of processing long sequences, quantization strategies that trade marginal precision for meaningful speed gains, and serving infrastructure tuned for low-latency responses rather than maximum quality per token.
 These optimizations interact with each other, and the cumulative effect is a model that can serve responses at significantly higher throughput with lower per-request compute cost.